-Many people needlessly suffer by believing that they should be only one particular type of person, or that they are only one particular self, and they try to suppress the contradictory thoughts, feelings and perspectives of their other selves.
+Many people needlessly suffer by believing they should be only one particular type of person, or that they are only one particular self.
+And so they try to suppress the contradictory thoughts, feelings and perspectives of their other selves.

-The problem is that when you suppress parts of yourself, over time those parts distort and become more extreme, and so when they do break loose they do so with great intensity, often knocking you off your feet, and/or someone you are in relationship with off theirs.
+The problem is that when you suppress parts of yourself, over time those parts distort and become more extreme.
+And so when they do emerge they do so with great intensity, often knocking you off your feet.

-If you use relationship as a teacher in developing self-awareness, and you integrate the disowned selves you discover in your relationships, then not only will you become more self-aware, as well as more whole and enriched, but so will your relationships.
+If you use your relationships as guides in developing self-awareness, and you integrate the disowned selves you discover in your relationships, then not only will you become more whole and enriched, but so will your relationships.

 Self-Awareness and the Levels of Disowning